ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Enables the insertion of [default values](../../sql-reference/statements/create/table.md#create-default-values) instead of [NULL](../../sql-reference/syntax.md#null-literal) into non-[Nullable](../../sql-reference/data-types/nullable.md#data_type-nullable) columns.
 This setting is applied to `INSERT ...
 SELECT` [queries](../../sql-reference/statements/insert-into.md#insert_query_insert-select). `SELECT` subqueries may be concatenated with `UNION ALL` clause.
 If column type is Nullable then `NULL` values are inserted as is.
-If column type is non-Nullable and this setting is disabled then inserting `NULL` causes an exception.
+If column type is non-Nullable and this setting is disabled, then inserting `NULL` causes an exception.

 Possible values: